erikgurzau/blackjack-console-game/README.md

 # blackjack-console-terminal
 Java BlackJack game using console terminal

-The project was created with the aim of creating something fun and more customizable.
+The project was created with the aim of creating something funny and easy.

 ### Installation
 To run the game you need to have: